 Lamps are assigned a color temperature (according to the Kelvin temperature scale) based on their "coolness" or "warmness."
 The human eye perceives colors as cool if they are at the blue-green end of the color spectrum, and warm if they are at the red end of the spectrum.

-Instructions: Move your cursor up and down the color scale to see examples of the light sources that temperatures represent.
+Instructions: Click "play" to see examples of the light sources that temperatures represent.

 The ability to see colors properly is another aspect of lighting quality.
 Objects' colors appear to be different under different types of light.
 The color rendering index (CRI) scale is used to compare the effect of a light source on the color appearance of its surroundings.
 A scale of 0 to 100 defines the CRI.
 A higher CRI means better color rendering, or less color shift.

-Instructions: Move the drag button in the center of the picture below and watch to see the difference between low CRI and high CRI.
+Instructions: Move the drag button in the center of the picture below to see the difference between low CRI and high CRI.

 Factors Affecting the Number of Lamps Required